Quick answer

 When do Argentines eat dinner and when should I go?

-Argentines eat dinner late — 9:00–10:30 PM is normal, and restaurants do not fill up until 9:30 PM.
-For tourists, this is actually an advantage: arrive at 8:00 PM and you will often skip the wait entirely.
+Argentines eat dinner late — 9:00–10:30 PM is normal, and restaurants don't fill up until 9:30 PM.
+For tourists, this is actually an advantage: arrive at 8:00 PM and you'll often skip the wait entirely.
 Lunch (12:30–2:30 PM) is another great option, especially at popular spots like Don Julio where dinner waits can be brutal.
+Some parrillas like La Cabrera offer early-bird discounts.

 Should I tip at Buenos Aires steakhouses?